 Committee Authority and Responsibilities

 To fulfill its responsibilities and duties hereunder, the Committee shall:

-- Develop compensation policies and practices the Committee deems relevant in fullfilling its purpose to assist the Board and to support the Company's growth and success, operationally, strategically and from a stockholder value perspective.
+- Develop compensation policies; plans and practices the Committee deems relevant in fulfilling its purpose to support the Company’s growth and success, operationally, strategically and from a stockholder value perspective.

 Executive and Non-Employee Director Compensation

 - Review the CEO's performance and approve the CEO's compensation level (including base salary and incentive based and equity based compensation levels).
 As part of this review, the Committee may obtain input from other Committees of the Board concerning the CEO's performance, as it deems appropriate, including but not limited to input from (i) the Audit Committee on matters related to the Company's financial reporting and disclosure controls and (ii) the Governance Committee on matters related to executive development and succession planning or the CEO's compliance with share ownership guidelines.